Team-Firebugs/whatsapp-phishing/README.md

 #Whatsapp phishing

-This repo contains prove of principle code for running an phishing attack against the official [Whatsapp Web client](https://web.whatsapp.com).
+This repo contains proof of principle code for running an phishing attack against the official [Whatsapp Web client](https://web.whatsapp.com).
 I also wrote about it on my [german blog](http://blog.mawalabs.de/whatsapp-phishing/)

 ##Whatsapp what?